CattenLinger/cattenlinger/tools/llm-api-clients/README.md

 LLM Clients (In JavaScript)
 ===

-This is some JavaScript client to call some LLM provider APIs.
+This is some JavaScript client to call LLM provider APIs.

 Node.js Version requirement: >= 20

+Script files are under `/dist`.
+They're all self-contained and minimized.

 Scripts
 ---